 The Saudi Arabian winters might not be as harsh as the ones you are used to, but that doesn’t stop the locals from celebrating spring.
 Every year, Riyadh awakens with a blaze of colorful outdoor-based activities.

 Alongside various agricultural displays, the star attraction is the flower displays.
-Yes, that’s right, this corner of the Middle East feels more like the Netherlands during the Riyadh Spring Festival.
+Yes, that’s right, this corner of the Middle East feels more like the Netherlands than Saudi Arabia during the Riyadh Spring Festival.
 Vast carpets of more than a million flowers in breathtaking patterns create the perfect Instagram shots.
 Prepare to be truly blown away by the spectacle.

 Unification of the Kingdom Day

 One of the most important cultural events in Saudi Arabia is, unsurprisingly, the day that marks the unification of the Saudi kingdom; which happened back in 1932.
 Traditionally, this is a more reserved national day than you might expect.
 Many Saudis choose to celebrate their national pride at home with family.

 However, more and more young Saudis are choosing to take to the streets to show their patriotism; so you may see the odd lively spot of flag-waving.
 The Unification of the Kingdom Day is Saudi Arabia’s only non-religious public holiday.
 It’s also the only holiday that is set by the Western calendar and takes place on September 23 every year.

 If you are looking for something a little bit different, then a visit to Souq Okaz is just the ticket.
 In ancient times, the Souq Okaz was one of the largest markets in pre-Islamic times.
 It attracted tradespeople from the whole Middle Eastern region.
 In an attempt to promote local culture and heritage, the Saudi government holds an annual reimagining of the souq in its historic location.
 It has now established itself as one of the best festivals in Saudi Arabia.